 The point of acceptance is to stop reacting to depression.
 When you accept that you are depressed, you no longer resist it.
 It’s true that you would still be depressed, but there would no longer be an extra layer of depression because you are no longer fighting it.
 Remember, whatever you resist, persist.
 If you want to move yourself away from this state of unpleasantness, then you must accept that this is your current state.

 If you can accept depression as your current state and you truly want to move out of it, you will find a way out.
 You will look for support from others.
 You will seek help.
-You will use your mental faculties and imaginations to visual what you want.
+You will use your mental faculties and imaginations to visualize what you want.
 You can change the way you look at the world.
 All of these are possibilities.

 No one in the world can help you if you aren’t willing to help yourself.
 This is true on many levels because if you aren’t willing to help yourself, no amount of help can get you out of depression.
 Instead, you will interpret other people’s good will as resistance to you.